How to Paint Your Home to Sell

 In my home staging kit, I carry 11 x 14-in. samples of “neutral” colors to see which one appears truly neutral in any given room.

 I have 75 samples, but there are three that I come back to most often: For a room with white trim, I use Sherwin-Williams “Agreeable Gray,” shown at right.
 For a room with dark woodwork or dark wood elements, I use Sherwin-Williams “Accessible Beige,” shown above.
 In a room with honey oak, I use Benjamin Moore “Manchester Tan.”
 Any paint store can match these colors using other paint brands.
+As per real estate pros, these are the most popular paint colors to sell your house.

 Tip: Give your front door some color.
 Brick red is the most common, followed by navy blue.